cjmcdonald42/mxMoodle/docs/README.md

     - [local/signout](/local/signout/README.md)
     - [blocks/mxschool_dash_signout](/blocks/mxschool_dash_signout/README.md)

+###### Note: v3.1 of all of these plugins have been developed for `Moodle 3.7.1` and the `Boost` theme and have not been tested on other versions of Moodle or with other themes.

 ## Contributing
 This project offers a context for students to apply computer science skills to benefit the Middlesex community.
 For information on how to get started working on Moodle plugins for this project see the [getting started page](/docs/GETTING_STARTED.md).